Meet Ray

 Therapy is a collaborative process.
 At times it can bring clarity and relief; at other times it may involve discomfort as we explore painful patterns or long-standing ways of relating.
 The goal is not simply to manage symptoms, but to develop a deeper understanding that allows for more lasting change.

 I often work with men who are seeking greater emotional clarity, stronger relationships, and a deeper sense of direction in their lives.
+This includes men navigating more private struggles — with pornography, unwanted sexual patterns, or compulsive behavior they haven't been able to talk about or break on their own.

 “Growth begins when we learn to approach ourselves with curiosity and grace”